Protocol 13 to the European Convention on Human Rights

 Protocol 13 to the European Convention on Human Rights abolishes the death penalty, even in times of war, annulling Article 2 of the Convention, which permitted death to be inflicted "in execution of a capital sentence pronounced by a court of law where the offence is punishable by that penalty by law."

-Of the 46 Contracting States to the Convention, 45 States have signed and ratified Protocol No. 13:
+Of the 46 Contracting States to the Convention, 45 States (all except Azerbaijan) have signed and ratified Protocol No. 13: